Amit1104/contact-manager/README.md

-How to run Project
+## How to run Project
-download the project
+Download the project

-open terminal in main project folder run commands one by one :
+open terminal in main project folder

+Run commands one by one :

-    1. cd frontend && npm i
+    cd frontend && npm i

-    2. npm i
+    npm i

-    3. npm i -g json-server
+    npm i -g json-server

-    4. npm start
+    npm start